 In her 20 years as an advocate and activist, Leslye Orloff has dealt with hundreds upon hundreds of cases of battered immigrant women.
 She says that the incidence of abuse is no greater among immigrants from any one country or culture or faith, than any other.

 ?Every culture, every religious group has people who are violent in it.
 And that?s true in American society, it?s true in other cultures.
 Which culture somebody comes from might affect what excuses the abuser will try to use to justify his violence.
 But under U.S. law, and looking at our social service systems, our systems are blind to that.
-Because it?s not a question of how he justifies it, it?s a question that battering, you know, either committing physical violence or extreme mental cruelty against your spouse or children in this country is illegal, and it?s a deportable offense.
-So if a non-citizen beats his wife, he?s basically signing his deportation order ? if he gets caught.?
+Because it?s not a question of how he justifies it, it?s a question that battering --either committing physical violence or extreme mental cruelty against your spouse or children -- in this country is illegal, and it?s a deportable offense.
+So if a non-citizen beats his wife, he?s basically signing his deportation order, if he gets caught.?